 Britain declares war on Bulgaria.

-Bulgaria declares war on both Britain and the USA.
+Bulgaria declares war on both Britain and the United States.

-US declares war on Hungary, Romania and Bulgaria after receiving those country’s declarations of war against the US.
+The United States. declares war on Hungary, Romania and Bulgaria after receiving those country’s declarations of war.

 Manstein launches his counter attack with a hastily assembled force of 13 divisions, including three Panzer divisions with about 230 tanks to try and relieve Sixth Army at Stalingrad.